(Image credits IG:littlegreenfingersnz)

 Try to keep the humidity above >50% for a Hoya curtisii.

 Since Hoya curtisii plants are from the Philippines, Thailand, and Malaysia they thrive in humid conditions.

 I mist my plant’s leaves regularly but not excessively.
 Part of the Hoya curtisii care I would recommend it having a humidifier if you live in a very dry climate.

 They will do okay without it most likely, but I find that a humid environment is best for these plants.

-I use a complete fertilizer for indoor plants that has macro and micro-ingredients.
+I use a complete fertilizer for indoor plants that have macro and micro nutrients.